For our Layla vs. Sparrow comparison, the all-foam mattress faces off against one of the industries leading hybrids.

 - Exceptional edge support.
 This patented edge-to-edge coil system is top of the line and equips this bed with supportive sides.

 - Luxury cooling.
 Both these products deserve a shout out for taking exceptional strides to develop a cool sleeping mattress.
-Hot sleepers may love both the feel and temperature of Alexander due to its enhanced cooling capabilities.
+Hot sleepers may love both the feel and temperature of Sparrow due to its enhanced cooling capabilities.

 What this choice comes down to, is do you prefer the pressure relief of an all foam Layla or the coil support that comes with the Hybrid?
 Both have cooling and comfort capabilities, so which do you choose?